ordina-jworks/ordina-jworks.github.io/_posts/2017-10-20-Ordina-Architecture-Kata.md

 ## What is a Kata?

+Kata is a Japanese word most commonly known for the presence in martial arts.
+The English term for Kata is __form__ and it refers to the detailed choreographed patterns of movements practiced either solo or in pairs.

 You might know the saying **practice makes perfect**, and Architectural Katas are exactly that: practicing.
 These Katas were born out of a simple desire — Software architects need a chance to practice being software architects.